 When you push the taper lever up towards the front of the clipper it’s called closing the blade.
 If the taper lever is pushed all the way up it’s called the closed position( blades closet to each other) it’s going to cut the shortest length possible about a #000 length with most clipper blades, and that length is bald, but not skin bald.

-When the taper lever is pushed towards the back of the clipper it’s called opening the blade, and when pushed all the way down towards the back of the clipper blade it is set at a open position (blades farthest apart ) it’s going to cut about a #1, and a little lower, or cut a little more hair off than a #1/8 hair attachment.
+When the taper lever is pushed towards the back of the clipper it’s called opening the blade, and when pushed all the way down towards the back of the clipper blade it is set at a open position (blades farthest apart ) it’s going to cut about a #1, or a little lower, and cut a little more hair off than a #1/8 hair attachment.

 (Note: These lever positions and their hair cutting lengths apply to most 000 to #1 clipper blades)